malteriesch/at-search-app-test/README.md

 * I will use React and typescript for the application
 * The developer has basic knowledge of React and how to fetch APIs
 * The design matches the fairly bare-bone styles of the mock-up.
 In a real application apply more styling
-* There was a choice between using table and flex elements, I decided for flex to leave room for mobile-friendly design
+* There was a choice between using table and flex elements, I decided for flex for mobile-friendly display

 Out of scope - what is not included
 ------------------------------------------------